igoroctaviano/jsunpers/es6/bundle.md

     b = 1; // Woops! b was not declared inside this function! var a = 1;

-which assigs the value *1* to a variable *b* that was not declared in this scope (function) and defines a local variable *a*.
+which assigns the value *1* to a variable *b* that was not declared in this scope (function) and defines a local variable *a*.
 Whats going to happen is that the engine (something that will execute your code) will look for the reference of *b* to assign the value *1* to it.
 And guess what? the engine will ask the scope of the function and will discover that it was not declared there.
 So the engine will pop up one level (reaching the global scope) and since we are not using [strict mode](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Strict_mode), the engine will ask the global scope for the reference of *b* and the compiler will create the variable for the engine, yes! out of nothing, like dark magic! (as the compiler knows that it was used in some code but nobody declared it).

-This anwers why we got the value *1* on the first *console.log* statement.
+This answers the question why we got the value *1* on the first *console.log* statement.
 And as we can see, the SAME THING occurs in the other normal function (doesnt necessarily need to be an IFFE).

-But why we got *ReferenceError* when the last *console.log* statement was called passing the variable *aAB*? well, because it was declared inside the function *ab*, not in the global scope.
+But why we got *ReferenceError* when the last *console.log* statement was called passing the variable *aAB*? well, because it was declared inside the function *ab* that we called before, not in the global scope.
 And you might wonder why the compiler didnt create another global variable... because it was declared! the compiler created the global *bAB* before because it was referenced (and the reference of it wasnt inside the function, in other words, it was not declared inside that function), so the engine moved to the next scope to look for it, and the engine asked the global scope (and the global scope had that because in other time, on the compiler phase, the compiler knew that this variable was referenced in the code and nobody declared it, so the compiler created this variable in the global scope).

 ![GIF](../gifs/baby.gif)